-This is one of the old melodies of the early part of the 10th century.
-It was printed in John Wyeth's "Repository of Sacred Music," 1810, page 39; in the "Southern Harmony," by William Walker, 1835, page 135, and in the "Missouri Harmony," by Carden, 1827 and 1837, page 19.
+This is one of the old melodies of the early part of the 19th century.
+It was printed in John Wyeth's "Repository of Sacred Music," 1810, page 39; in the "Southern Harmony," by William Walker, 1835, page 195, and in the "Missouri Harmony," by Carden, 1827 and 1837, page 19.
 We have no data as to who composed the words to this tune; in the "Sacred Harp" it is credited to - Ward.
 We are convinced that this is a mistake, as the tune is of much earlier date than this, as referred to above in "Wyeth's Song Book."
-He credites the tune to - Howell.
+He creditist the tune to - Howell.
 On further investigation it is believed that Thomas Howell is the author of the above tune in place of Ward.
 Mr. Howell was born at Bristol, England, 1783, was a celebrated flutist and teacher of music.
 He invented a new musical way for teaching the degrees in the treble and bass clefs.

 "And he said, Let me go, I pray thee, for our family hath a sacrifice in the city; and my brother, he hath commanded me to be there:" Sam.
 20:29.
 Alto by S. M. Denson, 91).
 Key of D Major.
-Each in his proper station move, Eeach in his proper How pleasant 'tis to see Kindred and friends agree, Each in his proper station move, Each in his proper station move.
-And How pleasant 'tis to see Kindred and friends agree, How pleasant 'tis to see Kindred and friends agree, Each in his pro - per station move.
+Each in his proper station move, Eeach in his proper How pleasant 'tis to see Kindred and frlends agree, Each in his proper station move, Each in his proper station move, And How pleasant 'tis to see Kindred and friends agree, How pleasant 'tis to see Kindred and frlends agree, Each in his pro - per station move.
 Each in his proper station move,......
-How pleasant 'tis to see Kindred and friends agree, Each in his proper station move.......
+How pleasant 'tis to see Kindred and friends agree, Each In his proper station move......
 Each In his proper station move......
-Each ful - fil his part,.....
-With sympathizing heart......
-In all the cares of life.
-In all the cares of life and love.
-And each fulfil his part.
-With sympathizing heart,....
-In all the cares of life, In all the cares of life and love.
+Each ful - fil his part,....

-And each fulfil his part, With sympathizing heart, In all the cares of life, In all the cares of life and love,
+And each fulfil hls part, With sympathizing heart, In all the cares of life, In all the cares of life and sove.

-This tune was printed in "Wyeth's Reposity of Sacred Music in 1810, page 115, in the "Southern Harmony by William Walkes 1835, page 124, also in the New Harp of Columbia, page 153 by M. L. Swan.
+This tune was printed in "Wyeth's Reposity of Sacred Music In 1810, page 115, in the "Southern Harmony by William Walkes 1835, page 124, also in the New Harp of Columbia, page 153 by M. L. Swan.
 None of these books give the author of the music or words; all of them have the same stanzas.